Admitting now

 What is withdrawal management?

-The substances with medically dangerous withdrawal are: alcohol (seizures, delirium tremens), benzodiazepines (seizures, acute panic, prolonged insomnia), and barbiturates (severe seizures).
+The substances with clinically serious withdrawal are: alcohol (seizures, delirium tremens), sedatives (seizures, acute panic, prolonged insomnia), and barbiturates (severe seizures).
 Opioids produce non-fatal but physically overwhelming withdrawal that defeats nearly all unassisted quit attempts.
 Stimulants (cocaine, methamphetamine) produce primarily behavioural and emotional withdrawal.
 Cannabis withdrawal is typically mild but real.

 At SimranShri, withdrawal management is the first clinical phase of our residential addiction programmes.
 It is not offered as a standalone service in most cases — detox without the subsequent therapy, family integration, and aftercare produces very high relapse rates.
 Our withdrawal management is psychiatrist-led, 24×7 monitored, and substance-specific — with a seamless transition into the main treatment programme once physical stabilisation is achieved.